desynoerhayati/ds_predict_churn/README.md

 * Separating Features and Target : Separate the features (independent variables) from the target (dependent variable).
 The features will be used to predict the target.
 * OrdinalEncoder : Convert categorical features into ordinal integers.
 It assigns a unique integer to each unique category in the feature, thereby transforming categorical data into a format that many machine learning algorithms can work with effectively.
 * Scaling Data with MinMaxScaler : Scale numerical data to a specified range, typically between 0 and 1.
 This ensures that all features contribute equally to the model training process, especially when features have different ranges or units.

+After analyzed, now we make a model :

 ## Model Building
 1. Split the data into train and tests sets with a test size of 10%.